-Now, 28 years after the murders and 21 years after the Menendez brothers were found guilty of murder—neither a round anniversary number but right in the thick of the true crime boom on TV and in film—the case has been dusted off and is once again being mined for, if not exactly new, then the same shocking details that gripped, horrified and ultimately baffled the world in the first place.
+But 28 years after the murders and 21 years after the Menendez brothers were found guilty of murder—neither a round anniversary number but right in the thick of the true crime boom on TV and in film—the case was dusted off and mined for, if not exactly new, then the same shocking details that gripped, horrified and ultimately baffled the world in the first place.

 But there are always new ways to look at things, and new ways to present what we may already know but will never really understand.

-The Lifetime movie Menendez: Blood Brothers, starring Courtney Love as Kitty Menendez, premiered June 10.
-And the first season of the new NBC anthology Law & Order: True Crime, starring Edie Falco Leslie Abramson and Miles Gaston Villanueva and Gus Halper as murder-age Lyle and Erik, premieres tomorrow on NBC.
+The Lifetime movie Menendez: Blood Brothers, starring Courtney Love as Kitty Menendez, tackled the case in 2017, and the NBC anthology Law & Order: True Crime, starring Edie Falco as Leslie Abramson and Miles Gaston Villanueva and Gus Halper as 1989-era Lyle and Erik, proved a controversial addition to the canon.

-Having spent the last 27 years in prison, including the time when he was awaiting trial, Lyle recently said he feels more "at peace" than he ever did on the outside.
+Having spent the last 28 years in prison, including the time when he was awaiting trial, Lyle said last year that he felt more "at peace" than he ever did on the outside.